Lady Gaga Stuns In Aqua-Colored Locks, Blue & Gold Nails Ahead Of VMAs

 The pop star also featured her long, acrylic nails in the shot, lightly touching her face.
 The nails were painted a stunning robin’s egg blue with what seemed to be shimmering gold tips.

-The “Bad Romance” pop star showed off the look while teasing her upcoming performance with collaborator Ariana Grande, writing how excited she was to take the stage.
-Her “Rain on Me” single quickly became a hit this spring upon its release, helping Gaga’s Chromatica album become one of the fastest-selling albums of 2020.
+The “Bad Romance” songstress showed off the look while teasing her upcoming performance with collaborator Ariana Grande, writing how excited she was to take the stage.
+She and Grande’s “Rain on Me” single quickly became a hit this spring upon its release, helping her Chromatica album become one of the fastest-selling albums of 2020.

-The Star is Born actress seems to be loving her fresh tresses, posting a series of selfies days before to flaunt the colorful look.
+The Star is Born actress has seemed to love her fresh tresses lately, posting a series of selfies days before to flaunt the colorful look.
 She originally debuted the new hair on August 14 on her Instagram, shouting out to her hairdresser for the style they called, “Suzie’s Ocean Blonde.”

 Fans also took note of Gaga’s gorgeous photo, with more than 1 million likes and 12,000 comments populating the post.
 Numerous users flooded the comments section with blue heart emoji to echo Gaga’s style, while many others wrote out their admiration for her edgy beauty.